Battle of Brașov(1603)

 - The Battle of Brașov took place in 1603.
 1603.

-- Who won the Battle of Brașov?
+- What was the outcome of the Battle of Brașov?

 - What was the significance of the Battle of Brașov?